 A Place Worth Protecting

 We are dedicated to the conservation of open spaces, local food, local resources, healthy watersheds and recreational opportunities.
-Through 2016, our 27th year, the Land Trust has permanently protected over 3,300 acres of land for farms, fish and forests.
+Over the past 30 years, the Land Trust has permanently protected over 3,900 acres of land for farms, fish and forests.

 The community’s land base is the bedrock of our culture, our economy, our homes and our daily lives.
-We all depend on this land.
-We make our livings and live our lives on this land.
-We know that by conserving land for farms, fish and forests, it will pay direct dividends back to our own quality of life.
+We all depend on this land where we earn our living, raise our families, and enjoy its beauty.
+We know that conserving land for farms, fish and forests will pay direct dividends back to our own quality of life.